Artheriax/FoE/systems/Monsters.md

 - **Examples:** Goblins, Kobolds, Giant Rats, Feral Wolves, Carrion Birds, Giant Insects.
 - **Behavior:** Predatory, territorial, or driven by a simple, destructive instinct.
 They are a constant nuisance and danger to rural settlements and untamed lands.
 - **Essence:** Upon death, they leave behind faint, unaspected Energy Fragments.
-- **Notable Case — The Ironfield Surge** *(Third Era)* — A synchronized emergence of an estimated 12,000 Carrion Birds and Giant Insects from a Class II dungeon in the Ironfield valley overwhelmed the local hunter population and required MOD intervention.
-Cause of synchronization: undetermined.
-The Ironfield dungeon was reclassified to Class III following the event.

 ---